-LSE100: The LSE Course is seeking to appoint class teachers for the Lent term of the 2018-19 academic year, starting in Week 0 of the Lent Term.
+LSE100: The LSE Course is seeking to appoint class teachers for the period January – June 2020.

 LSE100 is an innovative interdisciplinary course that is compulsory for all first- and second-year LSE undergraduates.
-LSE’s flagship course aims to 1) introduce students to the fundamental elements of thinking as a social scientist by engaging with important issues of public debate from the perspective of different disciplines, and 2) to strengthen their analytical, research and communication skills.
-As a high-profile initiative of the School, LSE100 is exciting to be part of, but it is also challenging – not least because teachers will spend much of the course teaching outside their subject area.
+LSE’s flagship course aims to: 1) introduce students to the fundamental elements of thinking as a social scientist by engaging with important issues of public debate from the perspective of different disciplines; and 2) to strengthen their analytical, research and communication skills.
+As a high-profile initiative of the School, LSE100 is exciting to be part of, but it is also challenging – not least because teachers will spend much of the course teaching outside their subject areas.
 These challenges are, however, matched by a high level of training and personalised support.
 Classes are carefully planned, and teachers will receive detailed guidance and supporting notes.
-Teaching posts with LSE100 are designed to offer excellent teachers the chance to develop their skills and pedagogical practice in an innovative, dynamic and supportive environment.
+Teaching posts with LSE100 are designed to offer outstanding teachers the chance to develop their skills and educational practice in an innovative, dynamic and supportive environment.

 Successful applicants who are also current PhD students will be given a reduced teaching load in order to keep their weekly hours below LSE’s 20-hour maximum for students.
-LSE100 classes are highly structured and task-based, with students working in small groups and teachers facilitating.
+LSE100 classes are highly structured and task-based, with students working in small groups and teachers facilitating a wide range of activities.
 The approach to teaching on LSE100 is collaborative and will require excellent teamwork skills.
 Teachers will also attend pre-term trainings, weekly staff meetings (‘refreshers’), and assessment standardisation meetings that are held prior to marking of each piece of summative coursework.
 Teachers will also have the opportunity to attend occasional LSE100 events (e.g., panel sessions with academics from around LSE).

-Successful candidates will have a commitment to delivering high-quality teaching and to developing a full repertoire of techniques and ideas for student-led learning.
-They will have demonstrable experience of working in a team, as well as the ability and willingness to work in close collaboration with another teacher to deliver team-taught classes.
+The successful candidate will have a commitment to delivering high-quality teaching and to developing a full repertoire of techniques and ideas for student-led learning.
+They will have demonstrable experience of working in a team, as well as the ability and willingness to work in close collaboration with another teacher to deliver team-taught classes, ensuring that students experience positive and dynamic collaboration between the two teachers.
 They will have the ability to teach large groups using a task-based approach to education.
 In addition, holding, or undertaking, a Postgraduate Certificate in Higher Education or a comparable teaching qualification is essential.

 LSE100 is committed to reflecting the range of academic expertise found across the School.
 While we welcome applications from people who specialize in any social science discipline, we would particularly encourage applications from candidates with a background in quantitative methods.

-The appointments will start in Week 0 of Lent term 2019.
-All teachers are required (and paid) to attend two full-day teacher-training sessions just prior to the start of term, on 10 and 11 January 2019.
+The appointment will start in the week commencing 20 January 2020.
+All teachers are required (and paid) to attend two full-day teacher-training sessions just prior to the start of term (20 January 2020), during week commencing 13 January 2020.
 These sessions will cover both module content and work to prepare for team-teaching large groups, and will serve as the foundation for the work we do in the rest of the term.

 Thank you for your interest this post.
 The relevant documents and instructions for applications are listed below: